Cimmerian-Iter/Vita-troubleshooting-guide/README.md

 The changes will be merged to gitbook and I will use it for making the guide, it probide a clear interface and will be user friendly.
 It is used in a lot of hacks domain like hackintoshing for exemple.

-This guide is unedr the MIT license
+This project is under the MIT license